hankwyman/hankwyman/README.md

-### Hi there 👋
+### Hello👋

-## 🏫 Student Computer Science Cybersecurity @ Liberty University
+- 🏫 Computer Science Cybersec @ Liberty University
-## ✨ Interest in AI and other tech that allows for innovation
+- ✨ Interest in AI and other tech that allows for innovation
-## 🌎 Open for collaborations, Hackathons on&offline
+- 🌎 Open for collaborations, Hackathons on&offline
+-

 <!--
 **hankwyman/hankwyman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.